North Carolina Veterans & Disabled Veterans Benefits

 North Carolina Scholarship for Children of Wartime Veterans

 North Carolina’s Scholarship Program is for the children of wartime veterans who want to attend in-state schools.
-The scholarship pays for eight semesters and allows students eight years to complete those semesters.
-To qualify:
+The scholarship pays for 8 semesters and allows students 8 years to complete those semesters.

-See the North Carolina Department of Military and Veteran Affairs for more information.
+See the North Carolina Department of Military and Veteran Affairs website for more information.

 Related: Military-Friendly Colleges